techie2000/BTWifi-with-FON-posix-autologin/README.md

 # BTWifi-with-FON-posix-autologin
 A posix compliant (?) sh script to autologin to BTWifi-with-FON instead of having to constantly enter user/pw details.

-This was put together by me based on https://gist.github.com/sscarduzio/05ed0b41d6234530d724#gistcomment-3212135 which detailed a bash script to do similar for btopenzone, and designed for use on a GL-AR750S-730 running OpenWRT when I'm visiting various locations that need more data than I reasonably have available through my phone's monile hotspot.
+This was put together by me based on https://gist.github.com/sscarduzio/05ed0b41d6234530d724#gistcomment-3212135 which detailed a bash script to do similar for btopenzone, and has been designed for use on a GL-AR750S-730 running OpenWRT when I'm visiting various locations that need more data than I reasonably have available through my phone's mobile data hotspot.

-Not being a sh guru, help in the conversion was gleane from
+Not being a sh guru, help in the conversion was gleaned from
 * https://unix.stackexchange.com/a/554680

 Note